 Global warming today is an issue that affects everyone.
 As the climate is changing, the need for air-conditioning and heat pump systems is rising: especially in developing countries like India and other countries in Asia.
 While developed countries like European countries are already gradually abandoning coal, oil and natural gas, which are a cause for global warming.

-The air conditioning sector can further help takling the issue of global warming.
-For instance, with a switch from high Global Warming Potential (GWP) refrigerant such as R410A, to low Global Warming Potential refrigerants, like R-32, to reduce the carbon footprint of air conditioning technology.
+The air conditioning sector can further help tackle the issue of global warming.
+For instance, a switch from a high Global Warming Potential (GWP) refrigerant such as R410A, to a low Global Warming Potential refrigerant, like R-32, to reduce the carbon footprint of air conditioning technology.

-This is something urgent, that needs to be done as quickly as possible, since air conditioning demand will increase by three time by 2050 (*).
-In order to make this happen, it is important to educate people, in particular leaders, so they can make the right decision.
+This is something urgent, that needs to be done as quickly as possible since air conditioning demand will increase by three times by 2050 (*).
+To make this happen, it is important to educate people, in particular leaders, so they can make the right decision.
 This is what the Annex 54 does.
 Educating.
 Helping continue the research on low GWP refrigerants.
-And also helping discussing the topic openly.
-Spreading knowledge, in order to develop guidelines on how to use low Global Warming Potential refrigerants.
+And also helping to discuss the topic openly.
+Spreading knowledge, to develop guidelines on how to use low Global Warming Potential refrigerants.

 Daikin Applied Europe will take part in this event bringing to the table the experience gained during these years, where Daikin has stood out for its commitment to producing low impact technology using low GWP refrigerants.